Kavehrafie/slidev-pres-2025/slides_2025-defense.md

 ## Coda

-### The conclusion examines how geometric abstraction evolved from Ziapour's fractured planes to hardened structures (grids, grilles, tessellations), arguing this formal shift encapsulates modernism's central contradiction: geometry's capacity to both reductively codify culture as ethnographic specimen and regenerate art as a vessel for ideological content.
+### The conclusion examines how abstraction evolved from an internal organizing principle—as initially explored in Cubism—to its objectification as sculptural forms and patterns.
+This progression is evident from late Ziapour's tiles, to Tanavoli's grilles, and Farmanfarmaian's tessellations.
+This reification signals a move towards a structuralist view of culture.
+Here, an overemphasis on objectified, singular structure became the hallmark of an anthropological tendency, erasing subjectivity.

 ---